kolosovsky/learn-git/detached-head.md

 **Detached head** means simply that HEAD refers to a specific commit, as opposed to referring to a named branch.

-If you crate a commit in this state nothing will refer to this commit.
+If you create a commit in this state nothing will refer to this commit.

 ```
 git checkout <commit>